 top of page

-The voiding cystourethrogram or VCUG (also known as a micturating cystourethrogram or MCUG in Europe) is the gold standard for diagnosing vesicoureteral reflux (VUR), also known as kidney reflux, in pediatric patients.
+Voiding cystourethrogram or VCUG (also known as a micturating cystourethrogram or MCUG in Europe) is the gold standard for diagnosing kidney reflux (VUR) in pediatric patients.
 This test has been performed without a standardized protocol since the 1960s, leading to significant variations in VCUG referrals, performance, medical necessity, and follow-up among institutions and practitioners.

 Get the facts about VCUG, backed by decades of critically appraised research.

-VCUGs are intended to diagnose vesicoureteral reflux.
+VCUG is intended to diagnose vesicoureteral reflux (VUR).
 This test is strictly diagnostic and does not treat any urological condition.
 While the test is commonly used to diagnose abnormalities of the urinary system, this gold-standard procedure is also known to miss life-threatening urological complications in children, such as ectopic ureters.

 This puts pediatric patients at risk of undergoing repeated VCUGs without a medical purpose—and more importantly, without receiving the appropriate treatment they desperately need to restore their health.

-Is There Evidence That Children Experience VCUGs as Sexual Abuse?
+Is There Evidence That Children Experience VCUG as Sexual Abuse?

-Yes, there is extensive evidence that pediatric patients experience the VCUG test as child sexual abuse (CSA).
+Yes, there is extensive evidence that children can experience VCUG as child sexual abuse (CSA).
 In fact, VCUG patients were used as proxies for child sexual abuse victims in multiple studies dating back as early as 1990 (Goodman, G.S.).

 The results of a 2004 study proving VCUGs are simliar to child sexual abuse (CSA).